-The Sustainable Finance Disclosure Regulation (SFDR) is a European Union (EU) regulation designed to help investors by providing more transparency on how financial products and their underlying investment options can promote environmental and/or social characteristics, or have a sustainable investment objective.
+The Sustainable Finance Disclosures Regulation (SFDR) is a European Union (EU) regulation designed to help investors by providing more transparency on how financial products and their underlying investment options can promote environmental and/or social characteristics, or have a sustainable investment objective.

 This financial product promotes environmental or social characteristics.
-This means that it has one or more funds that promote these characteristics, and/or one or more funds that have a sustainable investment objective.
+This means that it has one or more funds available on the product that promote these characteristics, and/or one or more funds available on the product that have a sustainable investment objective.